dbmi-pitt/xmeso/README.md

 - `XMESO_VISIT_DIMENSION`
 - `XMESO_PATIENT_DIMENSION`

 These tables have the same structure as the formal i2b2 tables without the `XMESO_` prefix.
 But you won't see all the constraints since they are used for data staging purpose.

+Among these five tables, leave `XMESO_OBSERVATION_FACT` and `XMESO_VISIT_DIMENSION` blank, because these are the two tables we'll actually add the extracted information into.
+Also don't import any data into the `XMESO_PROVIDER_DIMENSION` table, this program will add One record into it, and we'll cover this in the configuration section.

+You SHOULD load data from your existing `CONCEPT_DIMENSION` table and `PATIENT_DIMENSION` table into the two corresponding `XMESO_` tables.
+If there's any patient that doesn't exist, this program will create fake patient record into the `XMESO_PATIENT_DIMENSION` table.
+Similarly, if there's new concept code found during the information extraction process but this concept code is not already in the `CONCEPT_DIMENSION` table, this new record will be added to the `XMESO_CONCEPT_DIMENSION` table (with incomplete information).

+Note: once you have the data loaded into `XMESO_PATIENT_DIMENSION` table and `XMESO_CONCEPT_DIMENSION` table, you'll also need to change the `sourcesystem_cd` value to the one that you configured in the configuration section.
+It's mainly used as an data source identifier, so we know all the related table records are used for this specific program.

-Your DBA will need to migrate the resulting data from these staging tables to the corresponding i2b2 production tables.
+Finally, your DBA will need to migrate the resulting data from these staging tables to the corresponding i2b2 production tables.

-Note: you can either load the patient records directly into the `XMESO_PATIENT_DIMENSION` table, or leave it blank.
-If you leave it blank, fake patient records (but using the actual patient number found in the linkage file) will be created.

 ## Configuration